ProjectDrawdown/solutions/Documentation/Extraction_Guide.md

   5. Verify that the resulting solution code can be loaded and run
   6. Create the `expected.zip` test file following the steps described in the Jupyter notebook and in `tools/CREATE_EXPECTED_ZIP.md`
   7. Generate a new solution test file with the function `output_solution_test_file` in `tools/solution_xls_extract.py`
-  8. Run the new solution tests and verify the results.
+  8. Run the new solution tests and observe the results.
-  9. Package up _all_ code changes (including your Jupyter notebook with output, if you used it) into your pull request.
+  9. Document any modifications you had to make to solution code in a `changelog` file in the solution directory
+  10. Create a PR (Pull Request) for the results.

+Note: it is _not_ reqired that the tests in step (8) run clean in order to PR the results.
+Some bugs that we are addressing are systematic, and it makes more sense to upload the extracted model so they can be considered together.
+You should, however, complete all the steps in the list.

 ## Preparing an Excel Workbook for Extraction